simongoricar/pylinx/README.md

 Note that this will install packages to your global Python install, so the first method with Poetry might be preffered.

-A note for *Windows* users: using this type of install, you will not be able to add pylinx to your right-click "context" menu using the provided scripts.
+A note for *Windows* users: using this type of install, you will not be able to add pylinx to your right-click "context" menu using the provided script.

-### c) Manual install <sub>(advanced)</sub>
-If you do not want to run the install script, you can also do the installation manually.
-- clone this repository to a location of your choosing
-- execute `poetry install` in the root directory
-- copy the `pylinx` binary and `pylinx-script.py` script to somewhere in your `PATH` (or, as the installer does it - make a local `bin` directory, copy the two files there and add them to your `PATH` variable)

 ## 3. Configuration
 Pylinx uses a single TOML configuration file named `linxConfig.toml`.
 A blank configuration file is available under [config/linxConfig.EXAMPLE.toml](https://github.com/DefaultSimon/pylinx/blob/master/config/linxConfig.EXAMPLE.toml).